 The fair value of cash collateral is reported in the Statement of Fiduciary Net Position.
-However, the noncash collateral, which LACERS does not have the ability to sell unless the borrower defaults, is not reported in the Statement of Fiduciary Net Position.
+However, the non-cash collateral, which LACERS does not have the ability to sell unless the borrower defaults, is not reported in the Statement of Fiduciary Net Position.

 On April 28, 2020, the Board adopted several temporary Security Lending Program risk-reducing strategies to minimize potential losses due to unusual and more volatile market conditions as a result of COVID pandemic.
 These strategies include (1) temporarily reducing the volume of loans in order to reduce LACERS overall exposure; (2) shorten the duration and maturity of individual investments to 60 days; and (3) require a non-U.S. country to hold a sovereign credit rating of AA- or higher (or the equivalent) by at least two Nationally Recognized Statistical Rating Organizations (NRSRO) in order for non-U.S. government or corporate debt to be eligible for investment.
-These strategies remained in place through the fiscal year ended June 30, 2021.
-As a result of these stricter guidelines which limited cash collateral investments to higher quality, low yielding securities, the overall lending volume and income decreased in comparison to prior years.
+These strategies remained in place through the fiscal year ended June 30, 2022.

-During fiscal year ended June 30, 2021, LACERS income and expenses related to securities lending were \$4,194,000 and \$628,000, respectively, a decrease of 43.5%, or \$2,743,000 from prior fiscal year's net security lending income (income net of expenses).
+During fiscal year ended June 30, 2022, LACERS income and expenses related to securities lending were \$4,577,000 and \$686,000 respectively, an increase of 9.1%, or \$325,000 from prior fiscal year's net security lending income (income net of expenses).